California Point

 It's also located in a typical Aruban family home, a good choice for enjoying scenic views of Aruba's west coast, for watching the sunset and sipping some Amstels.

-Return to Aruba Homepage
+To Aruba Homepage